sparshbrevo/kafka-testing/README.md

-Please do execute producers and consumers seperately
+Please do execute producers and consumers separately